Instrumental/instrumental_agent-ruby/README.md

 You're required to do this because Resque calls `exit!` when a worker has finished processing, which bypasses Ruby's `at_exit` hooks.
 The Instrumental Agent installs an `at_exit` hook to flush any pending metrics to the servers, but this hook is bypassed by the `exit!` call; any other code you rely that uses `exit!` should call `I.cleanup` to ensure any pending metrics are correctly sent to the server before exiting the process.

-## Using with Ruby Enterprise Edition

-Users of Ruby Enterprise Edition should plan on using version 0.9.5 of the Instrumental Agent or greater.
-Please see the [REE wiki page](https://github.com/fastestforward/instrumental_agent/wiki/Using-with-Ruby-Enterprise-Edition) for more information.

 ## Troubleshooting & Help